TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Installation/Index.rst

    system.

-   The Extension Manager (EM) should take care of this process, including updates to newer versions if needed.Notice that backend modules will have their "conf.php" file modified in the install process depending on whether they are installed locally or globally!
+   The Extension Manager (EM) should take care of this process, including updates to newer versions if needed.
+Notice that backend modules will have their "conf.php" file modified in the install process depending on whether they are installed locally or globally!